Routt National Forest Area, Colorado, Parts of Grand, Jackson, Moffat, and Routt Counties

 Survey Area CO647 Colorado

 The dominant drainage class is Well drained and the dominant hydrologic group is A (high infiltration, low runoff).
+The most common soil order is Alfisols — moderately leached forest soils with a clay-enriched subsoil.
 This report summarizes the major soil map units across the survey area to help you understand what to expect when buying, building, or gardening in Routt National Forest Area, Colorado, Parts of Grand, Jackson, Moffat, and Routt Counties.
+Search your address to find the exact soil composition, drainage, and series details at your specific location.

 Soil Map UnitAcresDrainageHydro GroupDwellingsSeptic